commonpike/kw.nl.processing.library-example/README.md

 in your code.
 And when you run your code, when compiling, it tries to read the classes from the jar file in the library folder.

+Notice how activating the ExampleFooLibrary imports the ExampleBazPackage, and consider why it does that…

 In the jar file, there could be more packages (?).
 Importing it would then cause more import statements to be added to your code, that's all.

 In the library folder, there could also be more jar files.
-For these files, import statements will not be written automatically.
+For these files, import statements will _not_ be written automatically.
-Only the jar file with the exact same name as the library gets imported automagically.
+Only the jar file with the exact same name as the library gets imported automagically when you ‘activate’ the library.